 One of the optional spell types a mage can learn, protection is primarily a defensive magic.
 Mages that specialize in this can block their allies from harm and turn the most powerful attacks against those attacking them.
 Protection mages can passively sense barriers.

-The protector strengthens the armor of self or target by +1 soak rate per 1 mp, up to their to CPB.
-Armor lasts 1 round per CPB.
+The protector strengthens the armor of self or target by +1 soak rate per CPB.
+Armor lasts 1 round per MP.
+They can spend an ED while armor is active to use the shield defend property.

 Psychic abilities are one of the core magical abilities of the mage.
 Most mages are trained in a degree in the powers of the mind.
 Giving them the ability to read and control minds or cast powerful illusions to conceal and confuse, mages can overpower others of a weaker mind.
 Though trying to toy with others minds can backfire badly if you are caught or they are a stronger psychic.

-The seer can deal 1d8 + level psychic damage for 2 mp.
-Tremor can be increased by +1d8 psychic damage for 1 addtional mp up to CPB.
+The seer can deal 1d8 + level psychic damage for 1 MP and applies PL.
+Tremor can be increased by +1d8 psychic damage for 1 additional MP.
 Critical Tremor stack the damage dealt to the next Tremor cast, this effect fades when out of combat.
+While using Projection is active you can use Tremor from your Projection.

 The followers of one of the four rulers of the Plane of Immortals, summoners call on the aid of the immortals.
 Summoners can call a sprite from the Plane of Immortals to act as their familiar.
 Players who choose this optional spell class must rule a four-sided die to determine which land they summon from.
 1 = Realm of Nature, 2 = Mountains of Fire, 3 = Sea of Whilker, and 4 = Storms’ Reach.

-Summon Champion, Intelligence + CPB vs Difficulty 16, Once per Round
+Summon Champion, Intelligence + CPB vs Difficulty 16, Medium Range

-The summoner, summons a champion to aid in battle for a round.
-Summon Champion can be for additional mp equal to CPB to summon stronger champions.
+The summoner, summons a champion to aid in battle for 1 MP.
+Summon Champion can be cast for additional MP to summon stronger champions.
 The champion takes the next turn.

-Summon Arms, Intelligence + CPB vs Difficulty 18, 1 mp per Item
+Summon Object, Intelligence + CPB vs Difficulty 14, Medium Range

-Summon Servant, Intelligence + CPB vs Difficulty 20, 3 mp cast
+Summon Servant, Intelligence + CPB vs Difficulty 20, Medium Range

-The summoner calls a servant to aid till its death or dismissal.
-Summon Servant can be cast for additional mp to summon stronger servants up to the summoner's CPB.
+The summoner calls a servant to aid for rounds equal to MP spent.
 When summoned the servant takes the next turn.

 Plane of Immortals